-- C9.
-The Applicant must establish and maintain a vegetation buffer (landscape screening) as described in the EIS and shown in Appendix 4, for the life of the development as outlined in the Landscape Plan, which is required to be updated under conditions B5 and C8.
-The landscape screening must: - (a) be planted prior to commencing construction; - (b) be comprised of species that are fast-growing, drought-resilient and endemic to the area; - (c) minimise views of the development from receivers R4, R5, R7 and R21 within 5 years of commencing operations; - (d) minimise views of the development from the locally significant heritage item 'Woodside' within 5 years of commencing operations; - be designed and maintained in accordance with RFS's Planning for Bushfire Protection 2019 (or equivalent); and - (f) be properly and actively maintained by the Applicant with appropriate weed management and replacement of failed plantings unless the Planning Secretary agrees otherwise.
+- C8.
+The Applicant must establish and maintain a vegetation buffer (landscape screening) as described in the EIS and shown in Appendix 4.
+The landscape screening must: - (a) be planted prior to commencing operation; - (b) be comprised of species that are endemic to the area; - (c) be designed and maintained in accordance with RFS's Planning for Bushfire Protection 2019 (or equivalent); and - (d) be properly maintained with appropriate weed management, unless the Planning Secretary agrees otherwise.